0xPikapool/website/docs/welcome/why-pikapool.md

 # Why Pikapool?
 Pikapool leverages meta-transactions and a synthetic gas price to order bids in a single bundle instead of leaving minters out on their own.
-Pikapool allows projects to align with the current minting paradigms while generating more revenue without burning participants who fail pay enough gas to win the auction.
+Pikapool allows projects to align with the current minting paradigms while generating more revenue without burning participants who fail to pay enough gas to win the auction.
 Projects can still have an Allow List and Public Mint, plus the mint price can remain static.

 The end result is the same gas auction experience with the same reseller floor protection, but a portion of the gas goes back to the NFT project instead of the validator.
 On top of that, minters who fail to get an NFT don't need to pay the gas on the failed transaction!
 Instead, the transaction is just left out completely.